Conformal Quantile Regression for Neural Probabilistic Constitutive Modeling

 Neural network–based constitutive models have come to dominate recent developments in data-driven constitutive modeling \cite{mozaffar2019deep,teichert2019machine,vlassis2020geometric,linka2021constitutive,fuhg2022learning,tac2022data,thakolkaran2022nn,linden2023neural,chen2022polyconvex,bahmani2024physics,martonova2025generalized}, owing to their expressive power and flexibility.
 When appropriately constrained by thermodynamic principles—such as material frame indifference, energy consistency—these models can provide robust and physically admissible representations of material behavior.

 In this work, we construct a physics-encoded, anisotropic data-driven constitutive model, building on the seminal framework of \cite{schroder2008anisotropic}.
-Anisotropy is incorporated through structural tensors that encode the material symmetries associated with the underlying anisotropic directions.
-Within this formulation, we consider neural network parameterizations for the phenomenological components of the constitutive response that preserve polyconvexity by construction.
+Anisotropy is incorporated through structural tensors that encode the material symmetries associated with the underlying anisotropic directions. {{ The strain energy is represented in an \textit{additively separable} invariant-based form, corresponding to a structured \textit{subclass} of polyconvex energy functionals.}} Within this formulation, we consider neural network parameterizations for the phenomenological components of the constitutive response that preserve polyconvexity by construction.
 Rather than parameterizing the unknown strain energy density itself \cite{kalina2025neural,bahmani2024physics}, we parameterize its required gradients, which enter directly into the stress response.
 This choice leads to improved trainability and reduced computational cost.

 Extending neural network–based constitutive models to a probabilistic setting introduces additional challenges.
 One promising direction is to formulate parametric models within a Bayesian framework, which has proven effective for constitutive models with a relatively small number of unknown parameters \cite{doraiswamy2013bayesian,seyedsalehi2015prior,ritto2015bayesian,madireddy2016bayesian,akintunde2019bayesian,joshi2022bayesian}.
 However, a direct Bayesian treatment that places prior distributions over all network parameters is often computationally prohibitive \cite{izmailov2021bayesian}, as even moderately sized neural networks involve thousands to hundreds of thousands of parameters.
 The resulting posterior distributions are high-dimensional, strongly coupled, and highly non-Gaussian, rendering analytical inference intractable.
 Consequently, training typically relies on approximate inference techniques, such as variational inference, which may suffer from biased uncertainty estimates and underestimation of posterior variance due to restrictive variational families \cite{blei2017variational}.
 While asymptotically exact Markov chain Monte Carlo (MCMC) methods—such as Hamiltonian Monte Carlo (HMC)—can, in principle, approximate the full posterior over network parameters, their computational cost scales poorly with model dimension and dataset size \cite{neal2012bayesian}.